Lakeville in Salisbury in Northwest Hills Region, Connecticut — The American Northeast (New England)

 Topics.
 This historical marker is listed in these topic lists: Colonial Era • Industry & Commerce.
 A significant historical year for this entry is 1734.

 Location.
-41° 56.056′ N, 73° 23.481′ W. Marker is in Salisbury, Connecticut, in Litchfield County.
+41° 56.056′ N, 73° 23.481′ W. Marker is in Salisbury in Northwest Hills Region, Connecticut.
 It is in Lakeville.
-Marker is at the intersection of Lime Rock Road and White Hollow Road, on the right when traveling east on Lime Rock Road.
+It is at the intersection of Lime Rock Road and White Hollow Road, on the right when traveling east on Lime Rock Road.
 Touch for map.
 Marker is at or near this postal address: 558 Lime Rock Rd, Lakeville CT 06039, United States of America.
 Touch for directions.